jesselawson/migrate-adgroups/README.md

 ```
 Name 			Value
 My Group 		An account with this name already exists in the destination server, preventing a group with the same name from being migrated.
 Some Group 		This group already exists on the destination server.
 Another Group 		This group already exists on the destination server.
 One Group 		An account with this name already exists in the destination server, preventing a group with the same name from being migrated.
 Two Group 		This group already exists on the destination server.
 Red Group 		An account with this name already exists in the destination server, preventing a group with the same name from being migrated.
 Blue Group 		This group already exists on the destination server.
 ```

+## Changelog

+**1.1**
+- Added `-FixConflictsByAdding` param

+**1.0**
+- Initial Release